 - 10. Hazing: Students will not engage in hazing which is defined as "to subject another student to physical injury as part of an initiation, or as a prerequisite to membership, into any organized school group including any society, athletic team, fraternity or sorority, or other similar group."
-For purposes of this policy, hazing may include annoying any student by playing tricks, to frighten, scold, beat or harass him/her, or subject him/her to personal indignity.
+For purposes of these guidelines, hazing may include annoying any student by playing tricks, frightening, scolding, beating or harassing, or subjecting to personal indignity.
 Per North Carolina General § 14-35 hazing is strictly forbidden on campus and at all off campus school events. - Elementary and Secondary: 0-10 day suspension, 0-6 days for Condensed Academic Terms.
-For secondary students, after the second offense the administration may consider a recommendation for long-term suspension. - Students convicted of Class 2 misdemeanor hazing may be recommended for expulsion from Union County Public Schools. - 11.
-Illegal/Unauthorized Substances: Students will not possess, use, be under the influence of or distribute any of the following substances on school property, as defined above.
-All substances will be immediately confiscated and provided either to law enforcement or a parent, as appropriate. - a.
-Over-the-Counter Medication: Outside of the routine, normal usage of medication or without proper authorization.
+For secondary students, after the second offense the administration may consider a recommendation for long-term suspension. - Students convicted of the Class 2 misdemeanor for hazing may be recommended for expulsion. - 11.
+Illegal/Unauthorized Substances: Students will not possess, use, be under the influence of, sell, deliver, manufacture, or distribute any of the following substances on school property.
+All substances will be immediately confiscated and reported to and provided to either to law enforcement or a parent, as appropriate. - narcotic drugs; - hallucinogenic drugs; - amphetamines; - barbiturates; - marijuana; - synthetic stimulants, such as MDPV and mephedrone (e.g., "bath salts"), and synthetic cannabinoids (e.g., "Spice," "K2"); - any other controlled substance; - any alcoholic beverage, malt beverage, fortified or unfortified wine, or other intoxicating liquor; - any chemicals, substances, or products procured or used with the intention of bringing about a state of exhilaration or euphoria or of otherwise altering the student's mood or behavior; - any substance containing cannabidiol (CBD) or tetrahydrocannabinol (THC), regardless of whether it constitutes a controlled substance under state or federal law; or - counterfeit (fake) substances. - a.
+Over-the-Counter Medication: Without proper medical authorization, students shall not transport over-the-counter medication to or from school or have such medication in their possession at any time without meeting conditions prescribed by the Board.
+All properly approved over-the-counter medication will be provided to the school nurse.
 Over-the-Counter medications include essential oils.
 CBD Oil may not be possessed without a prescription from a medical professional and a completed medical authorization form (see Rule 11b below for use, share/distribute, and possession of CBD Oil).